xot/XOT-GridSequencer/README.md

 The sequencer can be driven using an internal clock (that syncs with Live's tempo) ensuring that even in non standard time signatures the sequencer advances one step every sixteenth (triplet) notes.

 The sequencer can also be driven using incoming MIDI notes.
-In that case each MIDI note on message advances the sequencer one step.
+In that case each MIDI note on message advances the sequencer one step (and incoming MIDI messages are no longer passed through to the output).
 This is useful to drive the sequencer with a groove.

 The user interface of the grid sequencer is divided into four panels.
 The leftmost clock panel is used to configure the clock signal used to drive the grid sequencer.
 The view selection is used to select which view is shown in the grid immediately right of it.
 The rightmost panel contains the presets.
 Each panel is explained in detail belows.